 This could be the downfall of national labrador David Beckham

-Comedian Joe Lycett has now issued a challenge to Beckham: pull out of his World Cup deal or he (Lycett) will shred £10,000 of his own money on live TV
+Comedian Joe Lycett issued a challenge to Beckham: pull out of his World Cup deal or he (Lycett) would shred £10,000 of his own money on live TV – which he did (except, of course, he didn’t)

 Is it finally curtains for football’s golden boy, David Beckham?
 The man who could hitherto do no wrong; whose general demeanour is sugary sweet but also achingly bland – whose personality is the exact same as a puppy’s: one you have to scold because it’s nicked one of your slippers and won’t let it go, but you don’t care because it’s so fricking adorable.